Skip To Main Content

 Smiling young woman holding up a smartphone with a blank screen, standing in a modern indoor space.

-Failure to return the device may result in the withholding of final paychecks or other appropriate administrative action.
+Failure to return the device may result in the employee being held financially responsible for the full replacement cost of the cell phone, along with other appropriate administrative actions as determined by the district.

 Review and Revisions